 Shows the OneNote for Windows 10 window Shows the OneNote Windows desktop window

-To learn more, see What's the difference between OneNote and OneNote 2016?
+To learn more, see What's the difference between the OneNote versions?

 If you're having trouble finding your notes in OneNote 2016 or 2013, try any of the following: